abillyt/nickvoicewebcollab/README.md

 Super Short (up to 50 words) Short (51 to 200 words) Mid (201-450 words) and long (451-1000 words)

 ## Operating statement / Purpose Statement / Mission Statement:
-To establish a fun and engaging social site for writers, voice over artists, and listeners.
+To establish a fun, engaging, and entertaining social site for writers, voice over artists, and listeners.

 ## basic nature of site operation: <br>
 Users will be either: Writer, Reader, or Listener (or BUSINESS*)<br>